TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

     (only necessary if not tagged as
     :ref:`data.processor <content-elements-custom-data-processor_alias>`).

-For such classes an extension must override the global configuration :yaml:`public: false` in :file:`Configuration/Services.yaml` for each affected
+For such classes an extension can override the global configuration :yaml:`public: false` in :file:`Configuration/Services.yaml` for each affected
 class: